 The shores of Lake Kivu boast some of the best inland beaches in Africa and offer an opportunity to explore the many small islands on the Lake.
 Kigali, the Capital and Conference hub of East Africa, forms the central stepping stone to various destinations within the country and Central and East Africa.
 The city is green, vibrant, and safe and brews superb homegrown tea and Coffee.

 The original inhabitants of Rwanda were the Twa, a Pygmy people who now make up only 1% of the population.
 While the Hutu and Tutsi are often considered to be two separate ethnic groups, scholars point out that they speak the same language, have a history of intermarriage, and share many cultural characteristics.
 Traditionally, the differences between the two groups were occupational rather than ethnic.
-Agricultural people were considered Hutu, while the cattle-owning elite were identified as Tutsi.
+Agricultural people were considered Hutu, while the cattle-owning elite was identified as Tutsi.
 Supposedly Tutsi were tall and thin, while Hutu were short and square, but it is often impossible to tell one from the other.
-The 1933 requirement by the Belgians that everyone carry an identity card indicating tribal ethnicity as Tutsi or Hutu enhanced the distinction.
+The 1933 requirement by the Belgians that everyone carries an identity card indicating tribal ethnicity as Tutsi or Hutu enhanced the distinction.
 Since independence, repeated violence in both Rwanda and Burundi has increased ethnic differentiation between the groups.

 Rwanda, which became a part of German East Africa in 1890, was first visited by European explorers in 1854.
 During World War I, it was occupied in 1916 by Belgian troops.
 After the war, it became a Belgian League of Nations mandate, along with Burundi, under the name of Ruanda-Urundi.
 The mandate was made a UN trust territory in 1946.
 Until the Belgian Congo achieved independence in 1960, Rwanda-Urundi was administered as part of that colony.
-Belgium at first maintained Tutsi dominance but eventually encouraged power sharing between Hutu and Tutsi.
+Belgium at first maintained Tutsi dominance but eventually encouraged power-sharing between Hutu and Tutsi.
 Ethnic tensions led to civil war, forcing many Tutsi into exile.
-When Rwanda became the independent nation of Rwanda on July 1, 1962, it was under Hutu rule.
+When Rwanda became the independent nation of Rwanda on July 1, 1962, it was under the Hutu rule.

 The Rwanda Genocide